-On 1 August 1907 20 boys pitched their tents on Brownsea Island, little realizing how important and far-reaching their week would be.
-Lord Baden-Powell’s experimental camp, based on scouting skills learnt in the army during the Boer War, set the foundation of the Scouting and Guiding movements today.
-Scouts and Guides still visit from all over the world to camp on the site where it all began.
+On 1 August 1907, 20 boys pitched their tents on Brownsea Island, little realizing how important and far-reaching their week would be.
+Lord Baden-Powell’s (1857-1941) experimental camp, based on scouting skills observed during the Boer War (1899-1902), set the foundation of today’s worldwide Scouting and Guiding movements.

 The first camp

-Baden-Powell valued the outdoors, nature, good ethics and practical skills and planned his 8 day camp to reflect this.
-The boys were from mixed backgrounds; 10 from the Boys Brigade in Poole and Bournemouth and 10 from public schools.
+Baden-Powell valued the outdoors, nature, ethics and practical skills.
+He planned his eight-day camp to reflect this.
+The boys who attended were from mixed backgrounds: ten were from the Boys Brigades in Poole and Bournemouth and ten were from public schools.

 After the camp

-Soon after his experimental camp, Lord Baden-Powell published his book ‘Scouting for Boys'.
-It was intended as advice for already existing groups and organisations, such as the Boys Brigade, but quickly became the handbook for a new movement that spread worldwide to become Scouting and Guiding that we know today.
+Soon after the camp, Baden-Powell published his book ‘Scouting for Boys’ (1908).
+Intended as advice for existing groups, such as the Boys’ Brigade, it quickly became the handbook for a new movement that spread worldwide to become Scouting and Guiding that we know today.

-In 1910, with the help of his sister Agnes, Girl Guiding was launched to meet the increasing demand from girls wanting to join in.
-By the time Lord Baden-Powell died in 1941, the Scouting movement had grown into an international organisation.
-In 1910 it had 108,000 members and today has over 40 million Scouts and 10 million Guides worldwide.
+In 1910, with the help of sister Agnes, Girl Guiding was launched to meet the increasing demand from girls who wanted to join in.
+By the time Baden-Powell died in 1941, the Scout Movement had grown into an international organisation.
+In 1908 it had 108,000 members.
+Today there are over 40 million Scouts and 10 million Guides across the world.

-After the death of Charles van Raalte, his wife Florence stayed on Brownsea until 1925 when it passed to Mary Bonham-Christie.
-She allowed a Scout camp of 500 people in 1932 to celebrate their silver jubilee, but after that camps were no longer permitted until the National Trust took ownership in 1963.
-The island was officially re-opened by Lady Baden-Powell and the camp area was cleared and re-opened a few years later.
+Charles van Raalte died in 1908, but his wife, Florence, stayed on Brownsea until 1925 when the island passed to Mary Bonham-Christie.
+In 1932 Mary allowed a Scout camp of 500 people to celebrate the movement’s silver jubilee, but there were no more camps until after the National Trust took ownership in 1963.
+Lady Baden-Powell officially ‘re-opened’ Brownsea Island and the camp area was cleared ready for use.

-In 1967, a commemorative stone was erected near the campsite and is still a popular site for enrolments and investitures today.
+In 1967 a commemorative stone was erected near the campsite.
+It remains a popular site for enrolments and investitures today.